 Instructions

 - In a saucepan, heat the oil.
-Add the mustard seeds and, when they sputter, add the cloves, cardamom and cinnamon.
-Saute a minute until the cardamom looks puffy, then add the slivers of coconut, if using, and saute until they get lightly golden brown.
+Add the mustard seeds and, when they sputter, add the cloves, cardamom pods, cinnamon stick and red chili peppers.
+Saute a minute until the cardamom looks puffy, then add the slivers of coconut, if using, and saute until the coconut is lightly golden brown.
+Watch carefully because coconut can burn quickly.

 Gauri